 Welcome to OSU Extension!
 As a new Extension employee, you have already been subscribed to this blog!
 You’ll receive updates in your inbox as we post information about how to effectively integrate technology into Extension programming.
-The role of our newly formed Educational Technology unit is to provide you with coaching and hands-on learning experiences.
-We will the gap between our IT staff who keep tech up, running, and safe – and our colleagues teaching and working in the field around the state.
+The role of our Educational Technology unit is to provide you with coaching and hands-on learning experiences.
+We will be the gap between our IT staff who keep tech up, running, and safe – and our colleagues teaching and working in the field around the state.
 We look forward to working with you!

 MEET THE ED TECHS